 I’ve experienced my twists untwisting at times due to all of the above.
-With a little trial and error, I discovered a few methods for preventing my twists from unraveling:
+With a little trial and error, I discovered a few methods to prevent twists from unraveling.

-1- Using a little gel on the twists (ex: Loc and Twist gel)
+1- Using a little gel on the twists before twisting (ex: Loc and Twist gel)

 2- Bobby pinning the roots until the twists have fully dried